Carolyn Arnold’s FBI Statements

 Support for Lee Harvey Oswald’s Alibi

-Carolyn Arnold, a secretary working for the Texas School Book Depository, provided support for Lee Harvey Oswald’s alibi, that he was on the first (i.e. ground) floor of the TSBD at the time of President Kennedy’s assassination.
+Carolyn Arnold, a secretary working for the Texas School Book Depository, provided support for Lee Harvey Oswald’s alibi, that he had been on the first (i.e. ground) floor of the TSBD at the time of President Kennedy’s assassination.
+According to the two FBI agents who attended Oswald’s first interview:

 Statements to the FBI